HyperrJoao/Hyper/README.md

-# Hyper
+Learning some codes!
-Still learning some codes lol, goal is to be a scripter for games soon!
+Goal is to be a game dev/scripter for games!